varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 * Choosing the Integration Key used for the Hubs.
 By analyzing business processes and the source data it is possible to find EWBK's that aren't the technical source keys
 * Pulling disparate information stored in complex relationships in the source into a Satellite connected to the relevant Hub.
 For information, such as addresses there is normally no need to maintain complex relationships from the source.
 An address is just an attribute of the entity with a location
-* Adjusting the grain in UOW’s so that the correct Hubs are included in Links
+* Adjusting the grain in UOW's so that the correct Hubs are included in Links
 * Separating out data into different Satellites based on rate of change, storage requirements or similar
 * Reviewing Driving Key relationships for Links where there is no one FK relationship in the source